cerevo/LiveWedge_API/readme.md

 # LiveWedge control library and samples

+// Copyright 2015, Cerevo Inc. All rights reserved.
+// Use of this source code is governed by a BSD-style
+// license that can be found in the LICENSE file.

 This provides basic operations for the video switcher, "LiveWedge".

 But this is still alpha version.
 Compatiblity may break in future update.